-Udarana:-The ignorant man who follows a mirage as water, will find it to be false when he reaches it.
+Illustration.-The ignorant man who follows a mirage as water, will find it to be false when he reaches it.
 So the soul whom God's grace has not reached will find Asat to be Sat.
-As Asat does not exist, it cannot know (Sat).
+As Asat does not exist, it cannot know (Sat.)
 Therefore learn that Asat has no understanding.

-Choornika: -The soul lives in both.
+• Churnika.-The soul lives in both.

-Varthikam:-It is established that the soul which has such double perception is neither of them; as the soul is that which perceives both, understands on being taught, and exists in either condition eternally.
+Varthikam.-It is established that the soul which has such double perception is neither of them; as the soul is that which perceives both, understands on being taught, and exists in either condition eternally.

-Udarana:-O!
-Thou who art engaged in deep studies.
-The soul has knowledge of both Sat and Asat and hence is neither of them.
-It does not appear as equivalent to either of them, nor is it non-entity being neither of them.
-Its nature is like the smell of the flower which at another time became apparently visible.
+Illustrations.-O Thou who artengaged in deep Studies, The soul has knowledge of both Sat and Asat and hence is neither of them.
+It does not appear as equivalent to either of them, nor is it nonentity being neither of them.
+Its nature is like the smell of the flower which at one time was non-apparent, though existing in the plant and at another time became apparently visible.

-- (2) Thou art not Sat, as thy understanding is changeful and imperfect, becoming deranged in disease and recovering its brightness when medicines are administered.
-Thou art neither Asat as thou hast to eat the fruits of Karma, knowingly performed by thyself, and which Asat cannot know and enjoy. - (3) Ignorance (Agnanam) will not arise from God who is the true intelligence as it is Asat (like darkness before light).
+(2).
+Thou art not Sat, as thy understanding is changeful and imperfect, becoming deranged in disease and recovering its brightness when medicines are administered.
+Thou art neither Asat as thou hast to eat the fruits of Karma, knowingly performed by thyself, and which Asat cannot know and enjoy.

+(3.)
+Ignorance (Agnanam) will not arise from God who is the true intelligence as it is Asat (like darkness before light).
 The soul which is ever united to God is co-eternal with Him.
-The connection of ignorance with the soul is like the connection of Sait with the water of the sea.
+The connection of ignorance with the soul is like the connection of Salt with the water of the sea.